tsedio/tsed/docs/tutorials/prisma.md

 ### Summary

 In this tutorial, you learned how to use Prisma along with Ts.ED to implement a REST API.
-The controller that implements the routes of the API is calling a `PrismaService` which in turn uses Prisma Client to send queries to a database to fulfill the data needs of incoming requests.
+The controller implementing the routes of the API is calling a `PrismaService` which in turn uses Prisma Client to send queries to a database to fulfill the data needed by incoming requests.